Green Bay Packers' fans who became owners stand with team

 Kaepernick has cited the police shootings of black men as a reason for his silent protest.

-Over the weekend, Trump called for NFL owners to fire any "son of a bitch" who "disrespects out flag.
+Over the weekend, Trump called for NFL owners to fire any "son of a bitch" who "disrespects our flag."

 Young, who organizes Packers games gatherings at an Atlanta bar, said: "There is no reason why the leader of our country should be able to get away with calling anyone a son of a bitch, let alone someone who is having a peaceful protest."

 "Do I wish that there was a different way the police brutality protests had been brought out?
 Yes, I do.
-There's a lot of other ways [ to protest] without offending the veterans of our country."
+There's a lot of other ways [to protest] without offending the veterans of our country."

 But Young, who has friends who played in the NFL and family members who served in the military, said she agreed with how Kaepernick protested.